Swiss Family Allowance 2026: Rates, Eligibility & Apply

 Single Parents

 Full allowance with no reduction.
-Some cantons (e.g. Geneva, Vaud) offer additional cantonal family benefits - ask your local fund.
+Some cantons (for example Geneva and Vaud) offer additional cantonal family benefits, so ask your local fund.

 Multiple Births

-Geneva pays an extra CHF 3'109 for twins or triplets.
+Geneva pays an extra one-time bonus of CHF 3'073 per child for twins or triplets, and Vaud pays CHF 3'234.
 Most other cantons treat each child as a separate claim without an extra multiple-birth bonus.

 Children with Disabilities